Eliakim-ellie/Number-guesing-game/README.md

 Want to make it your own?
 Here are some easy tweaks:

 Change Colors
-Edit the gradient colors in style.css:
+Edit the gradient colors in https://github.com/Eliakim-ellie/Number-guesing-game/raw/refs/heads/main/peership/Number-game-guesing-amputation.zip

 css